-We had rice-a-roni all the time with dinner when I was growing up.
-We even ate it a lot as newlyweds, when our food buget was $25 a week.
+We had Rice-a-Roni all the time with dinner when I was growing up.
+We even ate it a lot as newlyweds, when our food budget was $25 a week.

 I didn’t give it a second thought until we started to eat healthier a few years back.
 Then I looked at the ingredients and saw that it contains more food additives than food!

 - Ferrous Sulfate

 Granted, some of those are vitamins that they spray on the food to make it “better for you,” but that’s a whole different rant altogether.

 It’s easy enough to make rice-a-roni from scratch–but I’m going to let you in on the secret ingredient that makes it 100% perfect.

 By the way, I can pretty much guarantee that this is not in the boxed stuff–but it will make your version over-the-top good.